Getting Started

 How to get useful value out of Noosaga quickly, without guessing what to click first.

 If you are new to Noosaga, the main thing to understand is that it is built for orientation.
-Start by seeing the structure of a field.
+Start by seeing the structure of a field: frameworks, rival schools, timelines, concept maps, and prerequisites.
 Go deep only after you know which framework or concept is worth your time.

 Fast Start